How to Make Kyoto-Style Cold Drip (or Slow Drip) Coffee

 The standard cold brew method is pretty no-nonsense, though, which is one of it’s highly attractive qualities.
 The coffee beans and water go into the same container, bada-bing-bada-boom, you’re solid for 12 hours.

 While the principle for the Kyoto-style drip is similar, there are just a few extra bells, whistles, and stipulations— like how the goal is to have water pass through your coffee grounds at no more than 1 drop per second a half.
+(Yes, you read that right!)

 It’s a sadly short backstory, in my humble opinion.
 For such an interesting contraption, the Japanese really refined it without much fuss.
 It goes that the Dutch brought over the idea of cold brewed coffee since it was easier to transport that way.

-The Japanese said, “yeah!
+The Japanese said, “Yeah!
 Smart!
 Now let’s slow the whole thing down and really absorb the complexity of the beans by only allowing one drop through per second to mimic the quality of a finely distilled alcohol!”

 I mean, obviously I wasn’t specifically there, but I’m pretty sure that’s how the conversation went.